Reviews

 • Valid U.S. postal address

-When opening your account, you’ll also need a Social Security number and government-issued ID such as a driver’s license.
+Account opening also requires a Social Security number and government-issued ID such as a driver’s license.

-To move money in and out of your Douugh bank account, you have several options, including:
+Several options exist for moving money in and out of your Douugh bank account:

 • Direct deposits